Paparaysdonuts/Whale-Oracle/README.md

 ⸻

-🚀 Why Whale Watcher is Different
+🚀 Why Whale Oracle is Different

 Most apps show price after it moves.
-Whale Watcher shows you the moves that cause the move.
+Whale Oracle shows you the moves that cause the move.

 Other platforms:
 ❌ Slow alerts